Coiot/cbr-main/src/albums/episode3.md

 - scene_number: 01
   scene_title: "Intro"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene01.jpg
   narration: "<p>Welcome to the first, and probably only, session of the ExplosiveWatermelon Literature Club! (or EWLC) Today, we’re gonna be reading the Hero’s Journey, a historical piece written by famed Scottish poet Algernon Charles Swinburne.
-(Of note: Not the guy on the Sub) Anybody who has complaints with the authenticity of the book or that it’s contents are boring are immediately to be kicked out of the club and sent into the OC mines.
+(Of note: Not the guy on the Sub) Anybody who has complaints with the authenticity of the book, or that of its contents are boring, are immediately to be kicked out of the literature club and sent into the OC mines.
 Let’s get started.</p>"
 - scene_number: 02
   scene_title: "OC"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene02.jpg